edgedb/edgedb/docs/edgeql/insert.rst

 statements include a *shape* specified with ``curly braces``; the values of properties/links are assigned with the ``:=`` operator.

-Optional links or properties can be omitted entirely, as well as those with an ``default`` value (like ``id``).
+Optional links or properties can be omitted entirely, as well as those with a ``default`` value (like ``id``).

 .. code-block:: edgeql-repl